Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Stroll into iFLY and feel the adrenaline rush of free-falling in an 800-horsepower indoor wind tunnel!

-12 – Soar over Tampa in a hot-air balloon
+14 – Soar over Tampa in a hot air balloon

 Take to the skies just before dawn and see the famous Florida sunrise over Tampa — trust us, it’s worth the early wake-up!

-You’ll never forget what it’s like to see Tampa basking in the sunrise from the clouds, but if you need more convincing, there’s also a champagne toast waiting for you when you land.
+You won’t forget what it’s like to see Tampa basking in the sunrise from the clouds.
+But, if you need more convincing, there’s also a champagne toast waiting for you when you land.

 It’s one thing to fly over the waters of Clearwater Beach and admire the views, it’s quite another for the pilot to hand you the controls!